Kinlichee, Arizona

 The location has a boarding school, Kin Dah Łichí'í Ólta', which opened in its most recent incarnation in 1999.
-The town is also home to a unique bed and breakfast, Tse Li Gah Sinil.
-An octagonal log structure, the lodging establishment allows visitors to spend the night in a traditional Navajo hogan.

 Kinlichee was home to Nelson J. "Jerome" McCabe, former Chief Justice of the Supreme Court of the Navajo Nation.
 McCabe died in 2014, and is buried in the Kinlichee Community Cemetery.
 Craig Curley, a Native American distance runner, was also born in Kinlichee.